fidgetech/curriculum/docs/3_c-and-net/0_lessons-19-31-basic-console-apps/AJ-3-0-0-28-creating-a-user-interface-for-a-console-app.md

 Otherwise the `CheckTriangleType()` returns nothing and accepts a triangle object as an argument.
 This is just like the `ConfirmOrEditTriangle()` method.

-What do we do in the method body?
+Any idea what do we do in the method body?
 We call on the `Triangle.CheckType()` instance method to determine the type of triangle.
 We store the return value in a variable and then print it to the terminal.
 The dashes `------` that we print to the terminal simply create a visual separation to highlight the result.
 You can use whatever sort of text to create visual separations.

 ### Looping to the Beginning and Saying Goodbye

 So, what's next?
 We still need to add functionality to display all triangles as well as clear all triangles.
 It would also be nice to give our users the ability to continually create and check the type of new triangles until they decide they are done.

 So how do we do this?
 Well, right now our application's flow ends in the `CheckTriangleType()` UI method, so if we're going to add in any additional functionality, we need to start there.
 We can prompt the user to consider what they want to do next, and give them a selection.
-Right now, let's offer to the user to create a new triangle or to exit the program.
+For now, let's offer the user the option to create a new triangle or to exit the program.

 Here's how we'll update the `CheckTriangleType()` method: